geoarrow/geoarrow/format.md

-An array of Polygons is represented as a nested list array with two levels of outer nesting: each element of the array (Polygon) is a list of rings (the first ring is the exterior ring, optional subsequent rings are interior rings), and each ring is a list of xy vertices.
+An array of Polygons is represented as a nested list array with two levels of outer nesting: each element of the array (Polygon) is a list of rings (the first ring is the exterior ring, optional subsequent rings are interior rings), and each ring is a list of coordinate vertices.
 The child name of the outer list should be "rings"; the child name of the inner list should be "vertices".
 The first coordinate and the last coordinate of a ring must be identical (i.e., rings must be closed).

 #### MultiPoint